mariard02/Muon-lifetime/README.md

 6. **Run the simulation**
 Run the following command in the build directory:
 ```
-./SincilatorSim <number_of_events> <visualization>
+./SincilatorSim <number_of_events> <vis>
 ```
-Replace <number_of_events> with the desired number of events, and <visualization> with 1 if you want to see a visualization of the events.
+Replace <number_of_events> with the desired number of events, and <vis> with 1 if you want to see a visualization of the events.
 If visualization is not needed, leave this blank or enter any other value.

 **REMARK:** Turning on event visualization is heavily discouraged, particularly for more than one event per run, as it consumes significant memory and noticeably increases runtime.